paulhectork/character_detection/README.md

 # CHARACTER DETECTION

-A character detection pipeline based on [DTLR](https://github.com/raphael-baena/DTLR)
+A character detection pipeline based on [DTLR](https://github.com/raphael-baena/DTLR).
+Most of the work is done in the submodules.

 ## STRUCTURE